mml-io/mml/README.md

 The server and network components necessary to support the multi-user mode are independent of the MML additions to HTML (and can be used with regular 2D HTML).

 * Networked DOM
+  * [./packages/mml-web-runner](./packages/mml-web-runner) - Web Runner (for running MML documents in a web browser rather than a server)
   * [./packages/networked-dom-web](./packages/networked-dom-web) - Web Networked DOM Library
   * [./packages/networked-dom-web-client](./packages/networked-dom-web-client) - Web Networked DOM Client
   * [./packages/networked-dom-web-runner](./packages/networked-dom-web-runner) - Web Networked DOM Runner (for running Networked DOM documents in a web browser rather than a server)